Do you want to look “kawaii” when wearing headphones? Take a look at the cutest headphones in 2022.

 When the company called Brookstone learned about the dispute between the two founders, they reached out to Yan and offered to produce her headphones on a large scale.

-What Makes the Best Cat Ear Headphones?
+What to Look For in Cat Ear Headphones?

 Design

-In the case of cat ear headphones, the cuter, the better.
+The cuter, the better.
 However, many of them also pack additional functionalities and the latest features.

-Car ears can be:
+Cat ears can be:

-- or they can illuminate in different RGB colors and effects
+• Or they can illuminate in different RGB colors and effects

 Some ears also double as tiny extra speakers so that you can share music with friends.

 The RGB lighting is usually found somewhere on earcups, as well.
-Color changes when you use a button, a mobile phone, or PC app.
+Color changes when you use a button, a mobile phone, or a PC app.

 Comfort